k3vnb/Sieve_Jobs/README.md

   Example-Questions: ['Why are you interested in a job at our company?','How did you find out about our company?', 'What can you tell me about our company?', 'Why should we hire you?' ]

-  Recommended-Breakdown: [‘anchor’, ‘goal’, ‘obstacle’, ‘decision’, ‘result’],
+  Recommended-Breakdown: ['name of the company', ‘list 3 things that excite you about this company’, 'what skills of yours align with the role', 'what are your career goals', ],

   User-Input-Example: [null, null, null, null, null]
 }

-At this time I have a partial view of how state and props will be passed down:
+At this time I have a partial view of how state and props will be passed down, for example:
 Flashcards: Flashcards will receive props, the front of flashcards will pull from Example-Questions randomly.
 The back of the flashcards will contain corresponding information, most importantly: it's meta-topic, meta-answer, and the user's input answers.
 The static tutorial cards, for example, will contain everything except the user's input stories.

 I think this data model is passable for drafting purposes, but there are things I'd like to incorporate that aren't included: multiple user-input answers for the same questions, or customized for the particular company they are applying for.
 And I am not sure I can reach all of those goals at this time, but I think I can build out a more solid data model to work from.

+I think I would like to find a way to bind an answer or a set of answers more specifically to each question.
+Perhaps breaking down the example questions into a key-pair object like:
+...
+ Example-Questions {
+   a: 'What is your biggest strength?',
+   b: 'What is your biggest weakness?'
+ }
+ ...

+ The problem that I'm parsing in my head at the moment is that some of the questions extend well into each other such that one answer can easily apply to both or all.
+However, some questions, although similar in their angle, will require very different answers, and so while I can push ahead with a shoe-horn version that automates easily but can leave the user a bit confused, I would like to try to build out a more robust version of data-handling that meets both the needs of automation and feels fluid and natural.